karlotness/adrt/docs/install.rst

 `pytest <https://pytest.org/>`__ as a test runner.
 Once the package is installed, navigate to the root directory of the repository and run::

-  python -m pip install -r tests/test_requirements.txt python -m pytest
+  $ python -m pip install -r tests/test_requirements.txt
+  $ python -m pytest

+However, if you are trying to modify the package or make a contribution see the information under :doc:`develop`.

 .. _openmp-build: